Roman Štrba

-Roman Štrba was born on March 8,1974 in Liptovský Mikuláš.￼￼ He is a Slovak slalom canoeist who competed at the international level from 1990 to 2000.
+Roman Štrba (born 8 March 1974 in Liptovský Mikuláš) is a retired Slovak slalom canoeist who competed at the international level from 1990 to 2000, specializing in the C2 discipline.

 Štrba won two medals in the C2 team event at the ICF Canoe Slalom World Championships with a silver in 1999 and a bronze in 1993.
 He won the overall World Cup title in the C2 class in 1998, he also won 2 medals at the European Championships (1 silver and 1 bronze).

 Štrba finished 13th in the C2 event at the 1996 Summer Olympics in Atlanta.

 His partner in the C2 boat throughout the whole of his active career was Roman Vajs.